-The disabled parent may have disability insurance benefits that are automatically provided by their employer.
-If this is the case, then it's reasonable to expect the disabled parent to continue to pay child support.
-However, the child support formula is based on parental income, and the disabled parent may be able to seek a modification of child support for the duration of the disability.
+The parent may have disability insurance benefits that are automatically provided by their employer.
+If this is the case, then it's reasonable to expect the parent with a disability to continue to pay child support.
+However, the child support formula is based on parental income, and the parent may be able to seek a modification of child support for the duration of the disability.

 If approved, this would mean that even though child support payments would continue, the amount would be less than you've grown used to receiving, and you must adjust to receiving less financial support.
 While unfortunate, this may be a reality for the duration of the paying parent's disability.

 Is the Parent's Disability Temporary or Permanent?

 The court may be able to order a permanent modification of child support and close the case if a parent's disability is medically considered permanent and the parent has no income or assets which could be levied for the support.
 If the parent did have some sort of income, the court would base the ongoing child support payments on the disability benefit, as well as any additional income the disabled parent may receive.
 In some cases, this may result in significantly less child support (or none at all) being owed or received by you.

 Garnishing Disability Benefits for Child Support Payments

 In some cases, disability benefits may be garnished to pay current or back child support payments.
-While this may seem unfair to the disabled parent, the state takes very seriously the need to maintain regular child support payments.
+While this may seem unfair to the parent with a disability, the state takes very seriously the need to maintain regular child support payments.